floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 Lets break down this effect.
-Like the unit effect, its requirements field is never, meaning it does not have any dependencies.
-Unlike the unit effect, its Error type is Error, this means that this Effect may fail with an Error object.
+Like the unit effect, its requirements field is never.
+However, unlike the unit effect, its Error type is Error, this means that this Effect may fail with an Error object.
 The final value type is number, meaning this Effect will yield a number if it succeeds.

 ---